 Offered: Alternate years.

-ANTH 346 - Anthropology of Economic Development and Globalization (4)

-Social and cultural transformations associated with economic development and globalization are examined.
-Transformations in development practice associated with the rise of neoliberal ("free-trade") economics are emphasized.

-Prerequisite: Completion of at least 60 college credits and any course in a social or behavioral science, or consent of department chair.

-Offered: Alternate Years.

 ANTH 347 - Environmental Justice (4)

 The development of social movements and politics at the intersections of society, environment and justice, is explored, focusing primarily on historic and contemporary cases of environmental justice struggle.

 Prerequisite: Completion of at least 45 college credits and any General Education course in a social or behavioral science, or consent of department chair.